NodeBE4/opinion/_posts/2024-11-01-个人计算机与反文化篇（二）：专訪斯坦福传播学教授 Fred Turner.md

    <strong>
     Fred Turner:
    </strong>
    Yeah.
 It’s a really great question.And it’s a much bigger question than I could probably give a real answer to.
 But I’ll try, because, you know, why not?
 For some years now, for some decades, the fantasy in Silicon Valley has been that if we build tech – we used to call technologies of consciousness, technologies of communication -and we build them large enough and we spread them throughout the world,a new, more democratic world will emerge.
 We’re seeing that that’s not true.
-Elon Musk, at the moment, controlsal most all of the satellites that are required for Starlink, which is the American government technology for providingh elp to the Ukrainians.We are dependent on a single private enterprise for what is essentially a national project.
+Elon Musk, at the moment, controls almost all of the satellites that are required for Starlink, which is the American government technology for providing help to the Ukrainians.We are dependent on a single private enterprise for what is essentially a national project.
 And you see that kind of privatization move happening in lots of different places.
   </p>
   <p>
-   So my sense is that what we need to dois actually find ways to build institutions that can use tech, constrain tech, and improve our lives.
+   So my sense is that what we need to do is actually find ways to build institutions that can use tech, constrain tech, and improve our lives.
 I don’t think that technologically enhanced communication necessarily frees us.
 It individuates us, but that’s not the same thing as being free.
 Being free depends on having institutions hat ensure the more equal distribution of resources, that ensure that when there’s a collective need,  that need is represented in some way, and it’s not just in the hands of one leader.
 You see this privatization impulse in tech in many other places.In America, private entities are trying to take over the school system, they’re trying to take over healthcare, they’re taking over healthcare.
 How do we have a representative of the collective good?
 How do we have institutions that do that fairly and well?
 That’s, I think, the question, and I think that one of the things you see around the world right now is different political systems competing to provide that.
 And I think every system has some things that are strong; many of them, including our own, tend toward authoritarian oligarchy.
 That’s a problem.
   </p>
   <p>
    I don’t know where we’re headed, but I think the answer is in politics, not in technology, and especially not in using technology in lieu of politics.